ethereum-optimism/specs/specs/protocol/revenue-sharing.md

 ### Deploying `RevenueSharer`

 #### Existing Chains
+The `RevenueSharer` can be deployed manually to an arbitrary address, and the existing `Proxy` at `0x4200000000000000000000000000000000000024` can have its implementation set by calling `upgrade` on the `ProxyAdmin`.

 #### Chains after version X.Y.Z of OP Stack
-Part of the genesis creation for new chains.
+The `RevenueSharer` can be made a part of the genesis creation for new chains.

 ### Reconfiguring existing predeploys
 The three `FeeVault` contracts need to be upgraded so that their immutable `RECIPIENT` variable points at the `RevenueSharer`.

+#### Existing Chains
+Appropriate transactions can be bundled with the deployment itself.

+#### Chains after version X.Y.Z of OP Stack
+Appropriate changes to the genesis will be made.

 ### Execution